BoseCorp/btc-github-intro/activities/1 - Setup.md

 If you don't have a BoseCorp account and want to follow along, create a free GitHub account.

+Don't forget to set a profile photo.
+Remember, Bose is hiring a lot of new folks.
+Let's help them put a face to the name!

 At this point, you can decide if you'd like to use GitHub via command line with `git` or use a client like [GitHub Desktop](https://desktop.github.com/) or [Sourcetree](https://www.sourcetreeapp.com/).
 I recommend setting up both!

 ### Git setup